facebook/docusaurus/docs/tutorial-create-pages.md

 title: Create Pages
 ---

-In this section we will learn about creating two new types of pages in Docusaurus, a regular page and a documentation page.
+In this section, we will learn about creating two new types of pages in Docusaurus, a regular page and a documentation page.

 <img alt="Docusaurus MacBook" src="/img/undraw_docusaurus_tree.svg" class="docImage"/>